Clay Warmup Study

-When Roland Garros gets underway the prognosticators are out in full force, telling us who the favorites are
+When Roland Garros gets underway the prognosticators are out in full force, telling us who the favorites

-for the title.
-The predictions are based on two factors: 1) Previous success at Roland Garros and 2)
+are for the title.
+The predictions are based on two factors:

-Current form shown in the claycourt tournaments leading up to Paris.
-This study will look at (2) to see if
+2) Current form shown in the claycourt tournaments leading up to Paris.

-there is indeed a strong correlation between how players fare in the clay warmups and subsequently at
+This study will look at (2) to see if there is a strong correlation between how players fare in the clay

 Point allocation for warmups

-have draws of 56 or 64 (all now are 64).
+slams, they have draws of 56 or 64.
 Points: W-10 F-7 SF-4 QF-2

-field.
+claycourt field.
 Points: W-8 F-5 SF-3 QF-1

-Minor Europe tourneys - ranging from Casablanca to Madrid to Munich, all these tournaments have a
+Minor Europe tourneys - ranging from Casablanca to Madrid to Munich, all these tournaments have a 28 or

-32-draw and are played on red clay.
+32 draw and are played on red clay.
 Points: W-6 F-4 SF-2

+accordingly.
 Points: W-4 F-2 SF-1

-dubious value in predicting Roland Garros success.
+in predicting Roland Garros success.
 Points: W-3 F-2 SF-1

 1996 36 Thomas Muster (4R)